Spring 2017 Speaker Series announced

 Actress lends voice to critical global issues

 Actress, writer, and activist Patricia Arquette has spent her career portraying memorable characters in film and on television.
 Winner of both the Academy Award and the Emmy for her roles in Medium and Boyhood, Arquette has chosen to use her considerable visibility to shine a light on issues and speak for people whose voices are rarely heard.
 As the keynote speaker for the 2017 Science and Technology Week, she will present “Going Global with Community Sanitation: The Story of Give Love” at 7 p.m.
-Thursday, April 20, in the Center for Performing Arts Concert Hall.
+Thursday, April 20, in Braden Auditorium in the Bone Student Center.

 Arquette’s work post-Katrina and then in Haiti after the devastating hurricanes in 2012 led to the creation of Give Love, a skills training organization that is deeply engaged with community-led sanitation projects to treat and compost waste, improve public health, and create jobs around recycling.
 She is also an executive producer on a new documentary addressing the pay gap, Equal Means Equal, which explores topics such as pregnancy discrimination, female poverty, reproductive health care, and sexual assault.